Neutrino Electromagnetic Properties and the Weak Mixing Angle at the LHC Forward Physics Facility: Neutrino EM Interaction Rate

 At leading order, the double differential cross section for neutral current neutrino-nucleon DIS is given by~\cite{McFarland:2008xd}

 for neutrino scattering and

 for anti-neutrino scattering, where $X$ stands for the final states that are a byproduct of the DIS other than the neutrino.
-Here $m_p$ is the mass of the target proton, $m_Z$ is the $Z$ boson mass, and $g^q_{L}, g^q_{R} = T^3 - Q_q \sin^2 \theta_W$ are the left and right-handed neutral current couplings of the quarks with $Q_q$ being the charge of the quarks in units of $e$.
+Here $m_p$ is the mass of the target proton, $m_Z$ is the $Z$ boson mass, and $g^q_{L}, g^q_{R} = T^3 - Q_q \sin^2 \theta_W$ are the left and right-handed neutral current couplings of the quarks with $Q_q$ being the charge of the quarks in units of $e$, and $T^3$ being the third component of the quarks's weak isospin.
 The differential cross section is expressed in terms of the DIS variables $x$, $y$ and $Q^2$, where $x$ is the partonic momentum fraction, $y = E_\text{had}/E_\nu$ is the fraction of neutrino's energy that is transferred to the hadronic system, and $Q^2 = 2 m_p E_\nu x y$ is the squared 4-momentum transfer.
 Here $E_{\nu}$ is the incident neutrino energy, and $E_{\rm{had}}$ is all the energy contained in the hadronic system.
 The functions $f_q(x,Q^2)$ are the nucleon parton distribution function.
 Here we use nCTEQ15 which includes nuclear effects of the target nucleus~\cite{Kovarik:2015cma}.